zacharyjrich/JS-github-lookup/README.md

 * Clone this repository https://github.com/zacharyjrich/JS-github-lookup
 * Make sure to change directory with $ cd JS-github-lookup
+* Go to Settings area of your GitHub account, select Personal Access Tokens from the sidebar, and hit Generate New Token.
+This is used to access the Github information for this project to function.
+* Place your token (or API Key) in an .env file at the top level of your directory.
 * Install Node Project Manager with $ npm init
 * Install Bower with $ bower init
 * Run $ npm install -1